Best AI Robo-Advisor Alternatives for Passive Income in 2026

 A broad consumer-finance app with self-directed investing (stocks and ETFs, including dividend and income ETFs) alongside an optional automated portfolio.
 It sits inside the wider SoFi banking and lending ecosystem, so investing lives next to the rest of your money.

 The practical takeaway: these keep you in the driver’s seat.
-Walnut adds a conversational layer on top of the broker you already own, M1 Finance automates a pie you design, and SoFi lets you buy income ETFs directly.
-For a deeper look at the field, see the broader AI robo-advisor alternatives roundup.
+M1 Finance automates a dividend pie you design and reinvests it, SoFi lets you buy income ETFs directly, and Walnut adds a conversational layer on top of the broker you already own.
+For the wider field beyond income, see the broader AI robo-advisor alternatives roundup.

-To be upfront, since this is our site: Walnut leads only in its own narrow category (a chat grounded in your real portfolio that helps you build a basket), not across the board, and it is not a hands-off robo-advisor at all.
-Walnut is an AI investing assistant whose chat is grounded in your real holdings.
-It connects your existing brokerage through SnapTrade and lets you ask about what you own, and income or dividend themes you are considering, by talking through Claude, ChatGPT, or a built-in assistant.
+To be upfront, since this is our site: Walnut leads only in its own narrow category (a chat grounded in your real portfolio that helps you build a portfolio), not across the board, and it is not a hands-off robo-advisor or an income-planning engine.
+Walnut is the AI investing assistant that talks to the broker you already have and places the trades you approve.
+It connects your existing brokerage and lets you ask about what you own, and income or dividend themes you are considering, by talking through Claude, ChatGPT, or a built-in assistant.

-For passive income specifically, the fit is that you design the income theme yourself: pick dividend-paying names or an income theme, set target weights as a thematic basket, and act at your own broker.
+For passive income specifically, the fit is that you design the income theme yourself: pick dividend-paying names or an income theme, set target weights as a thematic portfolio, and act at your own broker.
 The chat knows your real positions and frames each one against the S&P 500.
-Walnut is not a yield engine and not hands-off: it does not pick a dividend portfolio for you, does not project future income, and because broker feeds rarely pass cost basis it frames returns as window returns rather than realized profit and loss, and says so.
+Walnut is not a yield engine and not hands-off: it does not pick a dividend portfolio for you, does not project future income, does not plan withdrawals, and because broker feeds rarely pass cost basis it frames returns as window returns rather than realized profit and loss, and says so.
 It is read-only by default, every trade needs your approval, it has a free tier, and Walnut is not an investment adviser.
+If you want the income modeled or a retirement drawdown planned, an analyzer like Empower or Origin, or a human adviser, is the better layer.

 Hands-off robo-advisors: Betterment and Wealthfront

 The robo-advisors are the hands-off end of the spectrum.
-You answer questions about goals and risk, and they build and manage a diversified ETF portfolio for you, including income-tilted options, with automatic rebalancing.
+You answer questions about goals and risk, and they build and manage a diversified ETF portfolio for you, including income-tilted and bond-heavy options, with automatic rebalancing.
 The trade is control and fees in exchange for not having to touch it.
+For an income portfolio, note that the management fee comes straight out of your yield every year.

 Betterment

-- Best for: People who want a fully managed, hands-off portfolio and are willing to pay a management fee for it.
+• Best for: People who want a fully managed, hands-off income-tilted portfolio and are willing to pay a management fee for it.

 Wealthfront

-- Income approach: Diversified ETF portfolios that can include dividend and bond exposure depending on your risk profile and any tilts you choose; rebalancing and reinvestment are automated.
+• Income approach: Diversified ETF portfolios that can include dividend and bond exposure depending on your risk profile and any tilts you choose; its cash account also pays interest.
+Rebalancing and reinvestment are automated.

-These are the right call when you genuinely want to hand it off and are fine paying an ongoing management fee to do so.
+Betterment and Wealthfront are the right call when you genuinely want to hand it off and are fine paying an ongoing management fee out of your income to do so.
 They are the wrong call when you want to choose the individual dividend names, keep your current broker, or talk through the portfolio in plain language.
+That last gap is where Walnut sits on the opposite end of the same spectrum: where Betterment and Wealthfront pick the income-tilted holdings for you and custody the money, Walnut leaves both with you, connecting the broker you already own read-only and letting you design a dividend or income portfolio and approve every trade yourself.
+The flip side is that Walnut is not hands-off, so it asks for the involvement these robo-advisors are built to remove.

 Finance chatbot for discovery: Magnifi